 “Fake News” isn’t a “news” problem, it’s a platform and business model problem.
 Legitimate news sites don’t create fake stories.
 Fake stories get created because Facebook, Google and other ad tech platforms make it possible and profitable.
 Even assuming those companies are operating in good faith, I don’t think they even have begun to be able to figure out how to address this problem.
 Europe’s push into fines and more regulation, while not directly related to fake news, will be interesting to watch and see how it affects trends across the globe.

 There’s a world of data yet to be uncovered online and we want to help tell those stories.
-We’re using new technology, including machine learning and AI, to discover more about the trends uncovered by our network.
+We’re new technology, including machine learning and AI to ask more about the trends uncovered by our network.
 We want to help rebalance the monetization scale so that people who create content can make money from it, not just the huge platforms that use it to keep their users.
 And we will always keep our focus on what’s at the center of attention online!